Navigation

 bindP

-bindP: position-tagged bind for kernel rule bodies — sequences two computations and wraps any typeError raised by the inner one under the given Position before re-raising.
+bindP: position-tagged bind for kernel rule bodies — brackets the inner computation with a push/pop blame frame so any typeError it raises is wrapped under the given Position before reaching the top-level handler.

 bindP : Position -> Computation a -> (a -> Computation b) -> Computation b

-Installs a local typeError handler around the inner computation m that calls D.nestUnder position on every emitted diag.Error before re-raising.
+Brackets an impure inner computation m with a tcBlamePush/tcBlamePop frame whose wrap calls D.nestUnder position on every diag.Error m raises.
+A pure m skips the frame and threads its value to k (it raises nothing, so push-then-pop is a no-op).
+The push is emitted before an impure m, so the combinator is Impure in O(1) and forces m only to WHNF — recursion in m defers into the trampoline.
 The wrapping records the descent coordinate at the caller site — precision that downstream generic paths (the check → infer catch-all, deep conv failures) cannot supply.

 bindPChain